Unbiased Compression Saves Communication in Distributed Optimization: When and How Much?: Introduction

 Distributed optimization is a widely used technique in large-scale machine learning, where data is distributed across multiple workers and training is carried out through worker communication.
 However, dealing with a vast number of data samples and model parameters across workers poses a significant challenge in terms of communication overhead, which ultimately limits the scalability of distributed machine learning systems.
 To tackle this issue, communication compression strategies \cite{Alistarh2017QSGDCS, Bernstein2018signSGDCO, Seide20141bitSG, Stich2018SparsifiedSW, Richtrik2021EF21AN} have emerged, aiming to reduce overhead by enabling efficient yet imprecise message transmission.
 Instead of transmitting full-size gradients or models, these strategies exchange compressed gradients or model vectors of much smaller sizes in communication.

 There are two common approaches to compression: quantization and sparsification.
 Quantization \cite{Alistarh2017QSGDCS, Horvath2019NaturalCF, micikeviciusmixed, Seide20141bitSG} maps input vectors from a large, potentially infinite, set to a smaller set of discrete values.
 In contrast, sparsification \cite{Wangni2018GradientSF, Stich2018SparsifiedSW, Safaryan2020UncertaintyPF} drops a certain amount of entries to obtain a sparse vector for communication.
 In literature \cite{Alistarh2017QSGDCS, khirirat2018distributed, Huang2022LowerBA}, these compression techniques are often modeled as a random operator $C$, which satisfies the properties of unbiasedness $\mathbb{E}[C(x)] = x$ and $\omega$-bounded variance $\mathbb{E}\|C(x) - x\|^2 \leq \omega \|x\|^2$.
 Here, $x$ represents the input vector to be compressed, and $\omega$ is a fixed parameter that characterizes the degree of information distortion.
+Besides, part of the compressors can also be modeled as biased yet contractive operators \cite{he2023lower,qian2021error,Richtrik2021EF21AN}.

 While communication compression efficiently reduces the volume of vectors sent by workers, it suffers substantial information distortion.
 As a result, algorithms utilizing communication compression require additional rounds of communication to converge satisfactorily compared to algorithms without compression.
 This adverse effect of communication compression has been extensively observed both empirically \cite{Wangni2018GradientSF, Karimireddy2019ErrorFF,Bernstein2018signSGDCO} and theoretically \cite{Huang2022LowerBA, Richtrik2021EF21AN}.
 Since the extra rounds of communication needed to compensate for the information loss may outweigh the saving in the per-round communication cost from compression, this naturally motivates the following fundamental question: